 It’s often easy to assume that students’ access to technology and their technological skills are good enough for them to add depth to their understanding of academic subjects.

 In fact, many academics contend that the digital divide that separates successful and unsuccessful students is based on which schools have modern technological equipment and access to the Internet.
 Unfortunately, “haves” can possess every technological tool imaginable and still be academically behind “have-nots” with online research skills.

-The new digital divide will be based around students who know how to effectively find and curate information and those who do not.
+The new digital divide will be based on students who know how to effectively find and curate information and those who do not.
 Learning to effectively search is one of the most important skills most teachers are NOT teaching.
 They assume students know how to conduct a search, and set them free on the Internet to find information.
 They assume that students have the skills to critically think their way through the searching and the web.
-Sadly, this is not the case.”
+Sadly, this is not the case.

 Teaching online research skills is so crucial that you should consider condensing your subject matter lesson plans so students can improve their search skills.
-Look at it this way: do you think it is preferable for students to know everything in your lesson plan but be unable to write adequate reports in higher grades and college because they didn’t know how to find and analyze online resources?
+Look at it this way: do you think it is preferable for students to know everything in your lesson but be unable to write adequate reports in higher grades and college because they didn’t know how to find and analyze online resources?